-- (e) grant the application for a period not exceeding that of the spouse's work permit or any renewal thereof; - (f) grant the application for a period not exceeding that of the spouse's contract of employment; or - (g) grant the application for a period not exceeding that of the period for which his or her spouse is working by operation of law or under permission granted under subsection (4) or (8). - (11) A person working under subsection (10) whose spouse is granted permanent residence under section 37 and who has applied for a Residency and Employment Rights Certificate as the spouse of a permanent resident under section 37(16) will not lose his or her right to work and may continue to be granted work permits until the final determination of his or her application where that application was submitted within ninety days of the grant of his or her spouse's permanent residence. - (12) Where a work permit has been granted to a worker under subsection (10) and the worker's spouse ceases to have the right to work and is required to leave the Islands, the work permit granted shall automatically terminate on the date on which the worker's spouse ceases to have the right to work and the worker shall leave the Islands and not be entitled to the grant or renewal of any further work permits until the worker has ceased to hold a work permit for not less than one year after the worker has left the Islands.
+- (i) grant the application for a period not exceeding that of the spouse's or civil partner's work permit or any renewal thereof; - (ii) grant the application for a period not exceeding that of the spouse's or civil partner's contract of employment; or - (iii) grant the application for a period not exceeding that of the period for which his or her spouse or civil partner is working by operation of law or under permission granted under subsection (4) or (8).60 - (11) A person working under subsection (10) whose spouse or civil partner is granted permanent residence under section 37 and who has applied for a Residency and Employment Rights Certificate as the spouse or civil partner of a permanent resident under section 37(16) will not lose his or her right to work and may continue to be granted work permits until the final determination of his or her

-- (13) The Board or the Director of WORC, in calculating under subsection (10)(d), the period of time that an applicant has spent apart from his or her spouse, shall not take into account those occasions when either spouse's absences were because of medical, educational, business, vacation or other analogous circumstances. - (14) On the grant or renewal of a work permit, the Board or the Director of WORC shall notify the worker and the worker's employer of the worker's term limit and its expiration date for the purposes of this Law. - (15) Subsection (1) does not apply to a person who had and continues to have, his or her normal place of work and abode for the time being outside the Islands and who enters the Islands to work on a work permit for a specific purpose or occasion only and leaves the Islands at the conclusion thereof or upon the expiration of the work permit, whichever first occurs, including - - (a) legal counsel acting in any matter whether before a court in the Islands or otherwise; - (b) visiting doctors or other specialists in the medical field; - (c) skilled specialist tradespersons; - (d) travelling salespersons; or - (e) other persons in similar circumstances.
+- application where that application was submitted within ninety days of the grant of his or her spouse's or civil partner's permanent residence.
+61 - (12) Where a work permit has been granted to a worker under subsection (10) and the worker's spouse or civil partner ceases to have the right to work and is required to leave the Islands, the work permit granted shall automatically terminate on the date on which the worker's spouse or civil partner ceases to have the right to work and the worker shall leave the Islands and not be entitled to the grant or renewal of any further work permits until the worker has ceased to hold a work permit for not less than one year after the worker has left the Islands.62 - (13) The Board or the Director of WORC, in calculating under subsection (10)(d), the period of time that an applicant has spent apart from his or her spouse or civil partner, shall not take into account those occasions when either spouse's or civil partner's absences were because of medical, educational, business, vacation or other analogous circumstances.
+63 - (14) On the grant or renewal of a work permit, the Board or the Director of WORC shall notify the worker and the worker's employer of the worker's term limit and its expiration date for the purposes of this Act. - (15) Subsection (1) does not apply to a person who had and continues to have, that person's normal place of work and abode for the time being outside the Islands and who enters the Islands to work on a work permit for a specific purpose or occasion only and leaves the Islands at the conclusion thereof or upon the expiration of the work permit, whichever first occurs, including - (a) legal counsel acting in any matter whether before a court in the Islands or otherwise; - (b) visiting doctors or other specialists in the medical field; - (c) skilled specialist tradespersons; - (d) travelling salespersons; or - (e) other persons in similar circumstances.